rodlie/airwave/README.md

 Due to the use of shared memory, only one extra copying is made for each data transfer.
 Airwave also uses the XEMBED protocol to correctly embed the plugin editor into the host window.

 ## Requirements
+- gcc multilib
-- wine 2+
+- wine (32-bit and 64-bit)
 - libmagic
-- Qt5 for the airwave manager application (GUI)
+- Qt5(base) for the GUI
 - Steinberg VST2 SDK header files

-## Building the source
-1. Install the required packages: multilib-enabled GCC, cmake, git, wine, Qt5, libmagic.
+Packages:
   * **Arch Linux (x86_64)** example:
     ```
     sudo pacman -S gcc-multilib cmake git wine qt5-base